-The selling stockholders, who are stockholders of our Company, were issued these shares of Class B common stock on December 17, 2022, upon the conversion of the Notes held by the selling stockholders.
+Two of the selling stockholders, who are stockholders of our Company, were issued these shares of Class B common stock on December 17, 2022, upon the conversion of the Convertible Notes held by such selling stockholders.
+Seven of the selling stockholders were transferred their shares of Class B common stock on October 27, 2023 by prior stockholders who were issued such shares upon the conversion of the Convertible Notes held by such prior stockholders on December 17, 2022.
 See "Business - Convertible Notes."